MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 ## Disable file integrity monitoring

 If you disable file integrity monitoring, no new events are collected.
-However, the data collected before the disabling the feature remains in the workspace, according to the workspace's retention policy.
+However, the data collected before you disabled the feature remains in the Log Analytics workspace, in accordance with the workspace retention policy.

 Disable as follows: